 Take a metal plate and cover it with a cloth, before placing it over the hump from the outside, to preserve the paint.
-Then you can hit the bump carefully from the inside, and after a few strokes, the body should be debossed.
+Then you can hit the dent carefully from the inside, and after a few strokes, the body should be debossed.

 There is no guarantee that the method will work as expected, and the result may be permanent marks on the bump.
 If it is a rather new car, you will probably prefer to use your insurance, in order to be sure of a perfect result.

 The metal expands and tightens during temperature variations.
 Not the ordinary little temperature variations of the daily weather, but, through extreme temperatures, you can produce miracles and you can cover up the dent on the car door.